uPortal-Attic/uportal-home/docs/app-directory.md

 Screenshot captions should be sentence-cased.
 Sentences, even.

-Screenshots should be managed in the [MyUW images GitLab repo][MyUWImages GitLab repo], with the significant advantage that (tagged releases of) this repo are deployed alongside MyUW and so have availability with MyUW, reducing the chance of a marred app details page experience when an externally referenced image is unavailable.
+In MyUW, screenshots should be managed in the [MyUW images GitLab repo][MyUWImages GitLab repo], with the significant advantage that (tagged releases of) this repo are deployed alongside MyUW and so have availability with MyUW, reducing the chance of a marred app details page experience when an externally referenced image is unavailable.

 ### Optional external URL